-A Quality Assurance Project Plan (QAPP) has been prepared for this project and is included as Attachment B of this work plan. \cdot
+A Quality Assurance Project Plan (QAPP) has been prepared for this project and is included as Attachment C of this work plan.

-To comply with the quality assurance/quality control requirements under the BCP program, the laboratory results will be reported to NYSDEC in accordance with the Analytical Services Protocol (ASP), Exhibit B - Category B Deliverables.
+To comply with the quality assurance/quality control requirements of the project, the laboratory results will be reported to NYSDEC in accordance with the Analytical Services Protocol (ASP), Exhibit B - Category B Deliverables.
 This is a complete document package, which will allow for data validation.
-Sample analysis will be provided by either H2M Laboratories of Melville, NY, Chem-Tech Laboratories of Moutainside, NJ, Severn-Trent Laboratories of Shelton, CT, or other New York State Department of Health ELAP-certified laboratory capable of providing category-B deliverables.
+Sample analysis will be provided by either York Analytical Laboratories of Stafford CT, Chem-Tech Laboratories of Moutainside, NJ, Severn-Trent Laboratories of Shelton, CT, or other New York State Department of Health ELAP-certified laboratory capable of providing category-B deliverables.
 Such laboratories have demonstrated that they meet the requirements of the NYSDEC ASP which includes additional analytes and requires submission of data in a prescribed electronic format on diskettes.
 This certification is required for analyses and remediation of Superfund and other hazardous waste sites.